top of page

 Women in support groups can take their social masks off, express anger and sadness if need be, and reveal all parts of themselves.
 Being able to open up without fear of being judged or hurting someone they love makes them feel accepted and allows them to begin the healing process. - Lawrence V. Tucker, M.D.

 Participating in group therapy can be a truly transformative experience.
-If you have ever wondered "Does anyone else feel this way?" or "How do other people get through this?" group therapy is where you find the answers.
+If you have ever wondered, "Does anyone else feel this way?" or "How do other people get through this?" group therapy is where you find the answers.
 Maybe you feel alone, and wish you had someone to talk to who truly understands what you are going through.
 Groups are a safe space to connect with other people who are like you and are struggling with the same challenges you face.

 The concept of group therapy is simple: meet and talk to a group of people sharing similar experiences.
 Yet, there is a lot more to group therapy than people sitting around and talking.
 A defining factor of group therapy is the therapeutic environment and interventions provided by one or more therapists leading the group.
 Trained counselors lead groups in a way that